martiningram/sdm_ml/sdm_ml/gp/gpflow_deprecated/README.txt

 Note that the code was written for GPFlow v1, which makes it incompatible with Tensorflow 2.0, which our new implementation relies on.
 If you wish to use the code, please install Tensorflow v1.x and GPFlow v1.x.
+Please note also that we do not actively maintain this code.